Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Abstract

 \section{Abstract}

-We study the Pareto frontier (optimal trade-off) between utility and separation, a fairness criterion requiring predictive independence from sensitive attributes conditional on the true outcome.
-Through an information-theoretic lens, we prove a characterization of the utility-separation Pareto frontier, establish its concavity, and thereby prove the increasing marginal cost of separation in terms of utility.
-In addition, we characterize the conditions under which this trade-off becomes strict, providing a guide for trade-off selection in practice.
-Based on the theoretical characterization, we develop an empirical regularizer based on conditional mutual information (CMI) between predictions and sensitive attributes given the true outcome.
-The CMI regularizer is compatible with any deep model trained via gradient-based optimization and serves as a scalar monitor of residual separation violations, offering tractable guarantees during training.
-Finally, numerical experiments support our theoretical findings: across COMPAS, UCI Adult, UCI Bank, and CelebA, the proposed method substantially reduces separation violations while matching or exceeding the utility of established baseline methods.
-This study thus offers a provable, stable, and flexible approach to enforcing separation in deep learning.
+We study the Pareto frontier between predictive utility and separation, a fairness criterion requiring predictive independence from sensitive attributes conditional on the true outcome.
+Through an information-theoretic lens, we characterize the achievable separation–utility region, prove that the revealed randomized frontier is the concave closure of the deterministic frontier, and clarify how the marginal cost of separation varies along the frontier.
+We further identify sufficient conditions under which the trade-off is strict, providing theoretical guidance for interpreting empirical frontiers and choosing operating points.
+Motivated by this characterization, we develop a direct empirical regularizer based on conditional mutual information (CMI) for discrete target and sensitive variables.
+By estimating CMI directly from sample statistics, the resulting plug-in regularizer avoids reliance on adversarial or variational proxy losses, is compatible with deep models trained by gradient-based optimization, and provides a scalar monitor of residual separation violation with finite-sample guarantees.
+Experiments on COMPAS, UCI Adult, UCI Bank, CelebA, and ACS show that the proposed method traces stable separation-utility frontiers, substantially reduces separation violations, and achieves competitive trade-offs relative to established baselines, often improving the low-violation region.
+This study offers a principled, stable, and flexible framework for navigating separation–utility trade-offs in deep learning.